amueller69/Law-School-Notes/Fall-2018/CivPro/01-Inroduction.md

-# What is Civil Procedure
+# Introduction - What is Civil Procedure

 ## What is a Lawsuit